WGH-/SpectatorUI/README_SpectatorUI_EN.txt

 To do so, open file UTSpectatorUI.ini (create it, if it doesn't exist), and add the following lines.
 Omit it if you don't want to change the default.

     [SpectatorUI SpectatorUI_ClientSettings]
-    PlayerSwitchDelay=0.5 ; the amount of time mutator waits before switch to the player PostPlayerSwitchDelay=2.0 ; the amount of time selection menu remains on screen after switching
+    ; the amount of time mutator waits before switch to the player ; can be used to prevent pickup timer abuse PlayerSwitchDelay=0.5

+    ; the amount of time selection menu remains on screen after switching PostPlayerSwitchDelay=2.0

-    BookmarkModifierButton=LeftAlt ; button you need to hold in order to save bookmark ZoomButton=MiddleMouseButton ; button you need to hold in order to change FOV BehindViewKey=Q
+    ; button you need to hold in order to save bookmark BookmarkModifierButton=LeftAlt

+    ; button you need to hold in order to change FOV ZoomButton=MiddleMouseButton

+    BehindViewKey=Q

-    bDisableHelp=false ; if you're already accustomed to the mutator, you might want to dismiss help automatically bNotificationBeep=true ; set to false if you want to suppress notification beep
+    ; if you're already accustomed to the mutator, you might want to dismiss help automatically bDisableHelp=false

+    ; set to false if you want to suppress notification beep bNotificationBeep=true

 == Source code ==
 Source code is provided under terms of the Open Unreal Mod License, and is available on GitHub: https://github.com/WGH-/SpectatorUI